JacobNickerson/Duckube/README.md

 Duckube

-Duck themed discord bot intended for private use on the Sling Bingers minecraft server.
+Duck-themed discord bot created using the Pycord library, intended for private use on the Sling Bingers minecraft server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>